 I just love a white pumpkin…I think they are my favorite kind!
-White pumpkins fit into so many design styles; they look just as pretty in a farmhouse setting as they do in French country home.
+White pumpkins fit into so many design styles; they look just as pretty in a farmhouse setting as they do in a French country home.
 I tend to lean towards coastal cottage style here at the Cottage On Bunker Hill.

 You can mix them with natural elements like I did here.
 I mixed in dried hydrangeas from my garden with pine cones I had foraged.
-To add to the natural, rustic style I added burlap to my hand painted sign and a garland of grapevine running across the shelf.
+To add to the natural, rustic style I added burlap to my hand-painted sign and a garland of grapevine running across the shelf.

 This was my favorite!
-I hand painted my sign from one I had seen on Pinterest.
+I hand-painted my sign from one I had seen on Pinterest.
 I used all the traditional Autumn colors; orange, brown, cream, and red.
 I made this simple design by starting with a berry pip Fall garland on the shelf.
 I added a grapevine pumpkin and 2 white corn husk pumpkins and then popped in apple and pumpkin floral picks, I finished it off by adding two loose pumpkins to fill in the gaps.

 2. Easy Tabletop Fall Decor

-I go all in for Fall!
+I go all-in for Fall!
 I just have to look out my windows and I’m surrounded by so many amazing Fall colors that it’s hard not to be inspired!

 This more glam Fall display started with an antique frame and I added a glittery berry pip garland as the base.
-I wanted a brown & green theme and used velvet pumpkins, sparkling mini pumpkins, and finished it all off with green mosses and pine cones.
+I wanted a brown & green theme and used velvet pumpkins, and sparkling mini pumpkins, and finished it all off with green mosses and pine cones.